gvwilson/sdxjs/file-interpolator/index.md

 ---
 ---

--   Our files are getting too long to show in one block
+-   Many of our examples are too long to show in one block of code
--   Write a tool that a text file with inclusion markers and turns it into loaded code
+-   Experiment: write a tool that loads a source file with inclusion markers and then loads and interpolates the inclusions
 -   Source file has specially-formatted comments containing two fields:
     -   The text to put in the displayed version
     -   The file to include when loading

 <%- include('/_inc/file.html', {file: 'interpolation-example.js'}) %>

+-   Spoiler: we got this to work, then used a different approach that extracted marked sections from a regular JS file
+    -   The stumbling block was that code-checking tools like [ESLint][eslint] didn't understand our inclusions
+    -   But there are still lessons in how we built it

 ## How can we evaluate JavaScript dynamically?

--   We want to load this dynamically just like `require` for running
+-   We want to load a file dynamically just like `require` does
 -   But display the comments in our web/print versions rather than the interpolated code
 -   Lifecycle of a JavaScript program
     -   Read text